When Billie Beat Bobby

-When Billie Beat Bobby is a 2001 American sports comedy-drama television film written and directed by Jane Anderson that details the historic 1973 "The Battle of the Sexes" tennis match between Billie Jean King and Bobby Riggs and what led up to it.
+When Billie Beat Bobby is a 2001 American sports comedy drama television film written and directed by Jane Anderson that details the historic 1973 "Battle of the Sexes" tennis match between Billie Jean King and Bobby Riggs and what led up to it.
 It aired on ABC on April 16, 2001.
 The match was filmed at the Great Western Forum in Inglewood, California.

 At the 53rd Primetime Emmy Awards, Holly Hunter was nominated for Outstanding Lead Actress in a Miniseries or Movie but lost out to Judy Davis who won for Life with Judy Garland: Me and My Shadows.